Marbled Murrelet Long-Term Conservation Strategy

 Draft Environmental Impact Statement

-The Long-Term Conservation Strategy for the Marbled Murrelet DEIS documented the lead agencies' analysis of the proposal and provided an opportunity for government agencies, affected tribes and other members of the public to review the document and provide suggestions for improving the adequacy of the environmental analysis.
+The draft environmental impact statement (DEIS) documented the lead agencies' analysis of the proposal and provided an opportunity for government agencies, affected Tribes, stakeholders, and members of the public to review the document and provide suggestions for improving the adequacy of the environmental analysis.

 DEIS - December 2016